Rusty Whitt: Texas Tech Red Raiders

 In January 2016, Whitt was hired as the new head strength and conditioning coach for the Texas Tech Red Raiders by head football coach Kliff Kingsbury At Tech, Whitt introduced a program called "4th Quarter Combatives," which applied mixed martial arts themed conditioning to football training.
 Whitt also introduced "velocity based training" using technology to measure bar speed for Olympic lifts.
 While at Texas Tech, Whitt oversaw three full-time assistants as well as a graduate assistant.
 He was let go along with the rest of the Texas Tech staff following the 2018 season when new coach Matt Wells took over.

 Army Black Knights

 On February 19, 2019, the United States Military Academy Athletic Department announced the hire of Whitt as an assistant football strength and conditioning coach under head football coach Jeff Monken and head football strength and conditioning coach Conor Hughes.
 He spent one season with the Black Knights before moving on to take another head S&C position.

 Troy Trojans

-On February 8, 2020, Troy head head football Chip Lindsey announced the hire of Whitt as the head football strength and conditioning coach.
+On February 8, 2020, Troy head football coach Chip Lindsey announced the hire of Whitt as the head football strength and conditioning coach.

+Tulane Green Wave

+On December 24, 2023, Whitt rejoined former Troy head football coach Jon Sumrall's lineup at Tulane as the director of strength and conditioning.